aukgis/aaanalyser/README.md

 sudo apt-get install python-gdal
 ```

-For installing Javascript dependencies (see below) and building thei
+For installing Javascript dependencies (see below) and building the
 distribution files from source:

 ```